bihealth/sodar-core/docs/source/dev_project_app.rst

 .. note::

-   Within this method, you are expected to verify appropriate access of the searching user yourself!
+   Within this method, you are expected to verify appropriate access of the searching user to the returned objects yourself.
+This can be done with e.g.
+   ``User.has_perm('your_app.your_perm_here')``.

 The return data is a list of one or more ``PluginSearchResult`` objects.
 The objects are expected to be split between search categories, of which there can be one or multiple.
-This is useful where e.g. the same type of HTML list isn't suitable for all returnable types.
+This is useful where e.g. the same type of list or context isn't applicable to all returnable types.
 If only returning one type of data, you can use e.g. ``all`` as your only category.

-Example of a return table with two columns and one row:
+Example of a results table with two columns and one row:

 .. code-block:: python